sprintersb/atest/README.md

   inside `/someplace/avrtest` which will build executables from the avrtest C-sources and AVR object files `exit-*.o` from `dejagnuboards/exit.c`.

-* To build `exit*.o` modules, avr-gcc will be used.
-If you want a different avr-gcc not found in PATH, use:

-      make clean-exit all-avr CC_FOR_AVR=/some-compiler-path/avr-gcc

-  When you need an exit module for a device not already present in the Makefile like ATmega16, you can just run

-      make exit-atmega16.o

 * Adjust your `$HOME/.dejagnurc` file (or create one if it not already exists) as indicated in `/someplace/avrtest/.dejagnurc`.